sramal/weather-app/README.md

 Based on tutorial by youtube channel "Nsquared Coding"

+Built using HTML, CSS, Material-Icons, React and OpenWeatherMap.org/api

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).